shridpant/hungryish/README.md

 ### Execution

 To execute, simply:
-  1. Clone this repositary with `git clone https://github.com/shridpant/hungryish`.
+  1. Clone this repository with `git clone https://github.com/shridpant/hungryish`.
 Ensure you have tensorflow and Flask installed.
   2. Execute with `python app.py`.
   3. Open the address from the terminal on your browser.
 Upload the image and get your results!